395t/coding-assignment-week-10-rec-1/README_Jay.md

 | VGG16 | ResNet50 | Ground Truth |
 | - | - | - |
 | ![valid_vgg_final](src/yolo/imgs/valid_vgg_final.jpg) | ![valid_resnet_final](src/yolo/imgs/valid_resnet_final.jpg) | ![valid_gt_final](src/yolo/imgs/valid_gt.jpg) |

+Generally, the models were able to find bounding boxes for some of the biggest objects.
+The last few epochs (with smaller learning rates) seemed to align the boxes better.
+The smaller objects are often not detected or filtered by the confidence threshold.